symfony/symfony-docs/form/form_collections.rst

 .. sidebar:: Doctrine: Cascading Relations and saving the "Inverse" side

-    To save the new tags with Doctrine, you need to consider a couple more things.
-First, unless you iterate over all of the new ``Tag`` objects and call ``$entityManager->persist($tag)`` on each, you'll receive an error from
+    To save the new tags with Doctrine, you need to consider two more things.
+First, unless you iterate over all of the new ``Tag`` objects and call ``$entityManager->persist($tag)`` on each, you'll receive this error from Doctrine:
-    Doctrine:

         A new entity was found through the relationship ``AppBundle\Entity\Task#tags`` that was not configured to